uio-bmi/sfb_knowledgebase/source/index.rst

 Quick start for new members
 ---------------------------------

-..
-Bioinformatics quick start: (get a github account, make a Trello board, set up IDE, make one simple commit) - just to be sure everything is working

 Follow one of these tutorials to set up a demo project.
 The steps for these projects will ensure that you have access to BMI resources and some basic understanding of setting up a project.